privateprep/coding-space-website/src/pages/about-us/our-teaching-philosophy.md

           curriculum and teaching methods are centered around asking questions that empower students to explore problems, discover solutions, and grow as thinkers, learners, and leaders. "
+  - type: textOnly
+    textAlign: center
+    bgColor: "#faf6ee"
+    textColor: "#264548"
+    mdContent: "## Here’s What That Looks Like in Our Classrooms"
+  - type: sideBySide
+    bgColor: "#faf6ee"
+    leftComponent:
+      - type: textOnly
+        textAlign: center
+        bgColor: "#faf6ee"
+        textColor: "#264548"
+        mdContent: "### **Project-Based Learning**"
+    rightComponent:
+      - type: textOnly
+        textAlign: center
+        bgColor: "#faf6ee"
+        textColor: "#264548"
+        mdContent: In our classrooms, students learn entirely through creating projects.
+          Projects allow students to work at their own pace on building critical thinking and problem solving skills while simultaneously picking up the hard skills of coding.
+Students create games in Scratch, progress to websites in HTML, CSS, and JavaScript, as well as work in many other tools and languages depending on what keeps them both engaged and challenged.
+It is the job of our teachers to make sure that students find projects that are both engaging and challenging at the same time.
 ---